nationalarchives/ds-wagtail/docs/developer-guide/project-conventions.md

 This will be checked by CI on every commit, so it's a good idea to run this locally before pushing your changes.

+We also have CI to check Django migrations, in order to help prevent any potential data issues.
+The CI will only run on a pull request, if any `/migrations` folders have been changed.

+While this won't entirely stop potential data issues, it will help to catch any potential issues by forcing the developer to check that their migrations are sound, before they are deployed.

 ### SASS/CSS and Javascript

 The Etna project uses a few tools to improve the consistency and quality of SASS/CSS and JavaScript code: